-Jacj Cuisi is CIWY’s newest Wildlife Custody Centre, located approximately 25km from Rurrenabaque, in the department of La Paz.
+Jacj Cuisi is CIWY’s newest Wildlife Sanctuary, located approximately 25km from Rurrenabaque, in the department of La Paz.
 Its 300 hectares border Madidi National Park, a 1.8 million-hectare reserve, lending to its serene beauty.
 We currently care for three pumas (Puma concolor) in the Centre.

 The Centre is managed by permanent staff and international volunteers, who stay for a minimum of one week.
 The name Jacj Cuisi means ‘land of dreams’ in Mosetén and Tacana, two languages native in the area.